 Mammograms are a safe, effective way for diagnosing breast cancer.
-Since breast cancer is one of the most commonly diagnosed cancers in women, it’s important to get your annual checkup.
+Since breast cancer is one of the most commonly diagnosed cancers in women, it’s important to get your annual mammogram.

 10. When can I stop getting mammograms?

 Your provider can help you determine when to stop getting mammograms.
-Most medical professionals recommend getting a mammogram every year until your life expectancy is less than 10 years.
+Most medical professionals recommend getting a mammogram every year until your life expectancy is less than five years.